virtuallyconnecting/vc/personas/everyone.md

 # Virtually Connecting Personas

+A persona a description of an imaginary person, based on real-world observations and understandings of potential or current users.

 We are developing personas to help us think better about how we can support people who participate in Virtually Connecting.

+Who are the people we most need in our community?
+And who is missing?

 ## Personas
 * Co-Directors